aliyss/vim-himalaya-ui/README.md

 ---

 _Hard stuff not provided by Himalaya:_
-- Enhanced Mail View in the future with lynx browser integration possibly.
 - Images maybe with sixel.
 No clue.
 I actually don't mind reading Email in text only.
-- Querying using something like notmuch